-SPARK is now offering Infant Early Childhood Mental Health Consultation (IECMHC) services to child care providers in Boone, Hendricks, Marion, Montgomery, and Bartholomew Counties.
+SPARK is now offering Infant Early Childhood Mental Health Consultation (IECMHC) services to child care providers in Bartholomew, Boone, Brown, Decatur, Hendricks, Jackson, Jennings, Johnson, Marion, Montgomery, and Shelby Counties.
 This prevention-based service pairs a mental health consultant with families and adults who work with infants and young children in the places they learn and grow.
 Services include:

 Infant Early Childhood Mental Health Consultation (IECMHC) is a specialized service that provides support and guidance to caregivers, professionals who work with young children (birth to age five), and their families by a doctoral mental health professional.
 The goal of IECMHC is to promote healthy social-emotional development and prevent or address mental health concerns in young children.
 The consultant provides support and guidance on promoting the child’s social-emotional development, addressing any concerns or challenges, and promoting positive parent-child relationships.